Is Your Temperament Balanced? Exploring the Theory of 4 Humors

 Though replaced by modern medicine, the theory of the four humors reminds us that our understanding of the human body is always evolving.
 It underscores the importance of critical thinking and the ongoing pursuit of knowledge.
 As we continue to unlock the mysteries of the human experience, appreciating historical perspectives enriches our understanding of where we are today.

-Health and the People: What were the Four Humours? - Trees By Bike
+Theory of the Four Humours - Trees By Bike

-Theories about the Four Tempers · Severance Wiki - Trees By Bike
+Humorism and the Four Personality Types - Trees By Bike

 How Stable Is Temperament